ClementPerroud/Gym-Trading-Env/README.md

 In fact, it is way simpler for a RL-agent to work with positions.
 This way, it can easily make complex operation with a simple action space.

-But if you want to use a really basic environments, you can use only 2 positions : ```1``` and ```0``` which is more of less equivalent to *BUY* and *SELL* actions.
+But if you want to use a really basic environment, you can use only 2 positions : ```1``` and ```0``` which is more of less equivalent to **BUY ALL** and **SELL ALL** actions.

 Plus, this environment supports more complex positions such as:
-- ```-1``` : once every stock Y is sold, we bet 100% of the portfolio value on the decline of asset Y. To perform this action, the environment borrows 100% of the portfolio valuation as stock Y to an imaginary person, and immediately sell it.
-When the agent closes the position (position 0), the environment buys the owed amount of stock Y and repays the imaginary person with it.
+- ```-1``` : Bet 100% of the portfolio value on the decline of asset Y (=SHORT).
+To perform this action, the environment borrows 100% of the portfolio valuation as stock Y to an imaginary person, and immediately sells it.
+When the agent closes this position, the environment buys the owed amount of stock Y and repays the imaginary person with it.
 If the price has fallen during the operation, we buy cheaper than we sold what we need to repay : the difference is our gain.
 The imaginary person is paid a small rent (parameter : ```borrow_interest_rate```)
-- ```+2``` : buy as much stock as possible, then we bet 100% of the portfolio value of the rise of asset Y. We use the same mechanism explained above, but we borrow currency and buy stock Y.
+- ```+2``` : Bet 100% of the portfolio value of the rise of asset Y. We use the same mechanism explained above, but we borrow currency and buy stock Y.
 - ```-10``` ? : We can BUT ...
 We need to borrow 1000% of the portfolio valuation as asset Y. You need to understand that such a "leverage" is very risky.
-As if the stock price rise by 10%, you need to repay the original 1000% of your portfolio valuation at 1100% (1000%*1.10) portfolio valuation.
+As if the stock price rise by 10%, you need to repay the original 1000% of your portfolio valuation at 1100% (1000%*1.10) of your current portfolio valuation.
 Well, 100% (1100% - 1000%) of your portfolio is used to repay your debt. **GAME OVER, you have 0$ left**.
 The leverage is very useful but also risky, as it increases your **gains** AND your **losses**.
 Always keep in mind that you can lose everything.

 ### How to use ?

 **1 - Import and clean your data**.
 They need to be ordered by ascending date.
 Index must be a date.
+Your DataFrame needs to contain a close price labelled ```close``` to run.
+If you want to render your results, your DataFrame needs to contain open, high, low, volume features respectively labelled ```open```, ```high```, ```low```, ```volume```.
 ```python
 df = pd.read_csv("data/BTC_USD-Hourly.csv", parse_dates=["date"], index_col= "date")
 df.sort_index(inplace= True)